 Maria College is a nonprofit, independent, coeducational institution which does not discriminate in its enrollment or employment practices for any reason including race, sex, color, national origin, creed, sexual orientation, mental or physical disability, or any other characteristic protected by state, federal or local laws and ordinances.
-Information about the services, activities and facilities accessible to students or prospective students with disabilities regarding Title 504 may be obtained from the Accessibility Services Coordinator in Mercy Hall at 518-861-2502; information about the services. activities and facilities accessible to employees or prospective employees with disabilities regarding Title IX and/or the Americans with Disabilities Act may be obtained from the Title IX Coordinator, in Mercy Hall, at 518-861-2505.
+Information about the services, activities and facilities accessible to students or prospective students with disabilities is available from the Office of Accessibility Services.
+Information about the services, activities and facilities accessible to employees or prospective employees with disabilities regarding the Americans with Disabilities Act may be obtained from Rosa Lyn Vazquez, Human Resources Manager at (518) 861-2580